Most people who vape want to quit. Are you one of them?

 Your emotions, especially negative ones, can trigger cravings.
 This is because your body wants to experience the quick dopamine (‘feel good’) kick that nicotine gives when it gets to your brain.
 Figuring out what emotions trigger you + how you’ll deal with them = resisting the urge to vape.

 Chat to your doctor or a health professional (e.g., counsellor or nurse through your school or workplace) and let them know if you haven’t been feeling like yourself lately.
-They can help, and hook you up with other support services.
+They can help and hook you up with other support services.

 Cravings = nicotine leaving your body.
 They usually last a few minutes and fade away.
 The longer you quit vapes → the weaker the craving.

 Staying off vapes for even one day is an achievement.
 Remember to treat yourself when you reach your vape-free milestones.
-Think about what you’ll do when you get to 1 day, 1 week and 1 month of being vape-free.
-If you buy your own vapes, think about how much extra money you’ll be saving too!

 📅 Book an appointment with your doctor